pablop16n/web-docs-scorer/README.md

 ### bad_chars_score

-This subscores is processed with `crawled_text_qualifier.score_bad_chars()`, and it's used to penalize texts with undesired characters (such as emojis, separators, ...):
+This subscores is processed with `docscorer.score_bad_chars()`, and it's used to penalize texts with undesired characters (such as emojis, separators, ...):

 `bad_characters / alphabetic_characters * 100`